 How should you go about learning these?
 I suggest a mix of formal instruction methods to learn best practices and opportunities to practice yourself so you can remember it and experience the errors that arise.
 Ideally, try to combine some sort of textbook or documentation with an online course that has interactive exercises, and then apply what you learned to your own hockey data as soon as possible.
 This may seem like overkill, but it is the best way to comprehensively digest the skills you need.

-As for specific guides, I’ve personally had very positive experiences with the R for Data Science textbook (free online!) and the R/Python courses at datacamp.com ($35/month, but you can get good value from cramming for a month or two).
+As for specific guides, I’ve personally had very positive experiences with the R for Data Science textbook (free online!), especially if you can pair it with a course or interactive tool, like Dataquest or Swirl.
 Manny Perry has also created an Intro to R course based on hockey data, which can be a great way to learn things using actual examples from the world of analytics.
 And Evan Oppenheimer wrote a series of posts explaining R for hockey analytics from the very basics of installation to some of the most essential functions.
 While I don’t have personal experience with them, I’ve heard good things about Automate the Boring Stuff (also free!) and Learn Python the Hard Way, two Python textbooks.
+Finally, there’s a larger list of resources here.
 Again, the most important thing is to organize your studies and pick chapters to focus on what is most relevant to you and your data science goals.

 As you try to apply what you’ve learned to hockey data, you’ll inevitably encounter problems and get stuck.
 That’s okay!
 Computers are notoriously picky, and every analyst spends a ton of time getting things to work just right.
 The important thing is to learn how to troubleshoot well, as solving errors is its own useful skill.
 When something breaks, pull your code into smaller parts to see exactly where the issue lies.
 Often, doing a Google search for your exact message will lead to StackOverflow comments discussing that exact problem.
 You may also find YouTube tutorials helpful for specific topics.
 Get a sense for where things go wrong and how to implement solutions you find elsewhere.